Time as a fundamental dimension of your note-taking

 More consistent display of content type labels

-Improved page view of PDF entity (ability to tag, edit title, add to collections).
+Improved page view of PDF object (ability to tag, edit title, add to collections).
 (Septmber 3, 2022)

 Better placement and design of shortcuts menu (Septmber 3, 2022)